 Scrap markets by U.S. metro

 Metros are where the rubber meets the road for sellers.
-Within a single state, yard density and pricing norms can vary widely between metros — Chicago looks different from Peoria, Houston looks different from El Paso.
-This category is structured for metro-by-metro expansion in Phase 2.
-The placeholder below sketches the format and lists the priority metros.
+Within a single state, yard density and pricing norms can vary widely between metros — Chicago looks different from Peoria, Houston looks different from El Paso, and the New York metro looks nothing like upstate.
+Metro pages drill into who's buying, what they're paying, and what local hours and regulations to expect inside a given market.

 What this category covers